COVID-19 Visitation Restrictions

 Please review our Visitation Restriction FAQ to learn more about visitation during this public health emergency.

-- Inpatients and Emergency Department patients receiving end-of-life care may have two visitors at one time.
-Rotation of the two visitors between family members is at the discretion of House Supervisor/Director/Department Supervisor.
+- End of life inpatients may have 2 designated visitors at one time.
+Rotation of the two visitors between family members is at the discretion of the House Supervisor / Director / Department Supervisor.

-- Obstetrics patient may have two healthy support visitors during labor and delivery; two hours after delivery only one support person may remain in the building.
+Obstetrics patient may have 2 healthy support visitors during labor and delivery; two hours after delivery only one support person may remain in the building (see page 2 for further information).
+One visitor is permitted with pregnancy ultrasounds and NSTs.

-- Short Stay Unit patient’s visitor must remain in the patient room.
+- Short-Stay Unit patients may have 1 visitor to receive post-op instructions; they must stay in the patient room.
 If they leave the building they will not be able to re-enter and will receive instructions by phone.

-- OMP Clinic patient visitors must stay with the patient throughout the visit, unless dismissed by provider for portion of exam (all clinic locations including hospital 3rd floor Women’s Clinic).
+- OMP Clinics patient may have 1 visitor accompany them to appointments.
+That visitor must meet visitor requirements and stay with the patient throughout the visit, unless dismissed by provider for portion of exam (all clinic locations including hospital 3rd floor Women’s Clinic).

-- Community-based authorized clinicians directly involved in the care of the inpatient are in addition to the patient’s visitor.
+- Community-based authorized clinician directly involved in the care of the in-patient.

-- Children under the age of 16 will not be allowed to visit, except under extraordinary circumstances, as determined by the hospital or clinic supervisor.
+- Children under the age of 16 will not be allowed to visit, except under extraordinary circumstances, as determined by the hospital nursing supervisor or clinic leadership.

 Visitors for COVID-19 Patients